drianpauL/developers.getvero.com/_includes/events/list/article.md

 ## List

-This endpoint lets you retrieve all the tags for a customer.
+This endpoint lets you retrieve all the events for a customer.

 | Arguments |      |
 | ---------: | :--- |